aarongitlin/agv2/source/projects/case-study-els.md

 **Document**

 The development team required specs, every designer’s favorite part of the job.
 I sat down with both iOS and Android guys to find out what information was most useful for them, and I tried to think of a way to make all of our jobs a bit easier.
-In my previous life I had done a fair amount of front-end development, and wanted to repeat some of the principles I worked with such as DRY[link].
+In my previous life I had done a fair amount of front-end development, and wanted to repeat some of the principles I worked with such as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 Though I didn’t have the time to put together the documents as well as I would have liked, I did create what the team referred to as a “dictionary”, with a summary of tags and descriptions that I used throughout my spec document.
 I believed that this could work in a way similar to how SASS allows developers to use mixins to create a library of components that can be pulled in and modified as necessary.

 <div class="image-wrapper extra-large image-full gray-bg">
 	<img src="../images/ELS/els-components.png" />